bcollazo/catanatron/RESULTS_LOG.md

   - Use in tree-search (take N top actions to explore via RollOuts).

-- Understand how to improve tree-search approaches.

 - Try putting in features back.
 Is this VPlayer better than Raw Features one?
 - Can autokeras use tf.Dataset?
 - Using autokeras with whole 1Gb dataset is better?
 - Does playing against your V1 self, training on that, improve?
 - Try Q-Learning but, iterate on playing, learning, playing, learning... e-greedy.

-- Separate immutable state from Board (Map?), so that copying is a lot faster, and can cache functions (say node-production) globally (across game copies).

 ### Toy problems